kbaseapps/HTMLFileSetServ/README.md

 ---------

 The service caches data to the scratch space defined in the deploy.cfg file, including private data.
-The scrach space used by the service must not be made available to any other processes or users.
+The scratch space used by the service must not be made available to any other processes or users.

 The service expects the scratch space defined in the deploy.cfg file to be a